DORIA Glass Mushroom Table Lamp

-Materials: White opal spotted glass mushroom lampshade.
-Brass round ornament on top.
+Materials: White opal spotted glass mushroom style lampshade.
+Brass round ornamental screw on top.
 White opal spotted glass base.
 Brass ring on top of the base. white painted metal lampshade holder.
 Gold painted Bakelite socket.

 Height: 48 cm / 18.89”